ktor-doc-jp/ktor-doc-jp/clients/http-client/calls/requests.md

 Similar to `request`, there are several extension methods to perform requests with the most common HTTP verbs: `GET`, `POST`, `PUT` and `DELETE`.

-`HEAD` and `OPTIONS` have special HTTP semantics, and they do not have shortcut methods, though you can you the request and call methods to perform requests with those verbs.
+`PATCH`, `HEAD` and `OPTIONS` have special HTTP semantics, and they do not have shortcut methods, though you can you the request and call methods to perform requests with those verbs.
 {: .note }